-- Note: The licensee or its employees must notify all relevant authorities of incidents causing or threatening material harm to the environment immediately after the person becomes aware of the incident in accordance with the requirements of Part 5.7 of the Act. - R2.1 Notifications must be made by telephoning the Environment Line service on 131 555. - R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on which the incident occurred.
+- Note: The licensee or its employees must notify all relevant authorities of incidents causing or threatening material harm to the environment immediately after the person becomes aware of the incident in accordance with the requirements of Part 5.7 of the Act. - R2.1 Notifications must be made by telephoning the Environment Line service on 131 555. - R2.2 The licensee must provide written details of the notification to the EPA within 7 days of the date on which they became aware of the incident.